edeyneka/pdf-reader-extension/README.md

    - Click the gear icon
    - Enter your API key
    - Save settings
+4. If you changed settings, you need to reload the extension by closing and opening it again.

 ## Contact
 Kate - [@deyneka_e](https:/x.com/deyneka_e) - kvdeyneka@gmail.com